NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_quick.rst

   The CF `standard name <http://cfconventions.org/Data/cf-standard-names/72/build/cf-standard-name-table.html>`__ for that variable.

 ``path_variable``:
   Name of the shell environment variable the framework will use to pass the location of the file containing this variable to your diagnostic when it's run.
-See the environment variable :doc:`documentation <./dev_envvars>` for details.
+See the environment variable :doc:`documentation <ref_envvars>` for details.

 ``units``:
   The units the diagnostic expects the variable to be in (using the syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`__).
 This is optional: if not given, the framework will assume you want CF convention `canonical units <http://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html>`__.